Skip to main content

 • Optional CLI repeatability for scripts or terminal workflows

-If you are trying CloudEval for the first time, the template path is usually the fastest way to get to a real result.
+If you are trying CloudEval for the first time, the single-template infrastructure-as-code path is usually the fastest way to get to a real result.
+If you want to inspect value before connecting Azure or uploading your own source, start with the public GitHub sample.

 Choose your starting path